Tuesday, October 4, 2011

 That took me to a lot of cities

-I took to looking up all dealers there
+I began looking up all dealers there

-To visit... and to exercise my fanaticism
+To visit...and to exercise my fanaticism

-A habit likely related to my 1/4 Native American origins
+A habit likely related to my

-As my ancestors preferred
+Or a hatchet as my ancestors later preferred

 I would purchase a dealer pin for my collection

-Okay, bad comparison
+Okay, that was a bad comparison

 But I still like to think of it that way